syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 #### RowExporting

 The [DataGridRowPdfExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventhandler.html) delegate allows you to customize the styles for record rows and group caption rows.
-The `RowExporting` event is triggered with [DataGridRowPdfExportingEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventArgs.html) that contains the following properties:
+The`RowExporting` event is triggered with [DataGridRowPdfExportingEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventArgs.html) that contains the following properties:

 * PdfGrid – You can use this property to customize the PdfGrid’s properties such as Background, CellPadding, CellSpacing etc.
-* PfdRow – Specifies the PDFGridRow to be exported.
+* PfdRow – Specifies the `PdfGridRow` to be exported.
 You can use this to customize the properties of particular row.
 * Record – Gets the collection of underlying data objects that are exported.
 * RowType – Specifies the row type by using ExportRowType Enum.
 You can use this property to check the row type and apply different styles based on the row type.

 You can use this event to customize the properties of the GridRows that are exported to pdf.
 The following code example illustrates how to change the background color of the record rows and caption summary rows while exporting.

 {% highlight c# %}
-//HandlingRowExportingEvent for exporting to pdf DataGridPdfExportingController pdfExport = new DataGridPdfExportingController ();
+//HandlingRowExportingEvent for exporting to PDF DataGridPdfExportingController pdfExport = new DataGridPdfExportingController ();
 pdfExport.RowExporting += pdfExport_RowExporting;